-Number of shares held Family Percentage Name of Director Associated Corporation Personal interest (held as beneficial owners) interest (interests of spouse or child under 18) Corporate interest (interest of controlled corporation) Total of the issued share capital of the associated corporation ос.реганоп, остроизано.
-Mr. Sio Tin Fok Holding Company Limited - - 1,270 (Note 1) 1,270 63.5% Mr. Chu Tin Fok Holding Company Limited - - 170 (Note 2) 170 8.5%
+Number of shares held Family Percentage Associated Personal interest (held as beneficial interest (interests of spouse or child Corporate interest (interest of controlled of the issued share capital of the associated Name of Director Corporation owners) under 18) corporation) Total corporation Mr. Sio Tin Fok Holding Company Limited - - 1,270 (Note 1) 1,270 63.5% Mr. Chu Tin Fok Holding Company Limited - - 170 (Note 2) 170 8.5%

-- 1. Mr. Sio was deemed to be interested in the 1,270 shares in the associated corporation in which 1,100 shares were held through Global Master Management Limited, which is in turn 70% owned by Mr. Sio, and 170 shares were held through Macro Rich Limited, which is turn 41.2% owned by Global Master Management Limited. - Mr. Chu was deemed to be interested in the 170 shares in the associated corporation held through Macro Rich Limited, which is in turn 58.8% owned by Mr. Chu.
+- 1. Mr. Sio was deemed to be interested in the 1,270 shares in the associated corporation in which 1,100 shares were held through Global Master Management Limited, which is in turn 42.0% owned by spouse of Mr. Sio, and 170 shares were held through Macro Rich Limited, which is turn 41.2% owned by Global Master Management Limited. - 2.
+Mr. Chu was deemed to be interested in the 170 shares in the associated corporation held through Macro Rich Limited, which is in turn 58.8% owned by Mr. Chu.

-Other than as disclosed above, none of the directors, chief executive nor their associates had any interests or short position in any shares or underlying shares of the Company or any of its associated corporations as at 31st July, 2020.
+Other than as disclosed above, none of the directors, chief executive nor their associates had any interests or short position in any shares or underlying shares of the Company or any of its associated corporations as at 31st July, 2021.